15 Success Habits You Should Implement For The Best Life Ever

 #4 Success Habit – Eat a Balanced Diet

-A healthy, balanced diet is essential because your body needs proper nutrition to function effectively.
+A healthy, balanced diet with proper nutrition is essential for your body to function effectively.

 If you ignore the good nutrition you are unlikely to achieve any significant success in your life – at least not in the long term!
 Without proper nutrition your body is more vulnerable to infection, disease, exhaustion and poor performance.